Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 Note that seeds for BUYER and SELLER have already been configured in the property file to use the genesis account for the buyer and an existing account for the seller, so no change is required.
 As per the default logic in the dApp client code, only the buyer and the sellet need to sign a transaction, so escrow is not required to sign the signature, so the escrow SEED value is ignore and no change it required.
 Now you can go to the next step to run the dApp client.

+You could get ESCROW_SEED from the account you generated at step 2 to update it in application.properties file.
+For Seller SEED, you can just generate another new account and get the seed and then update it in application.properties file also.

 You only need to update the SEED info in the property file, if you are using different accounts for the buyer, the seller, or you want the escrow to sign the transaction as well.